At Holy Cross Catholic School, student life is an important part of educating the WHOLE child

 Father Stephen Rooney arrived at Our Lady on the River Parish with our Associate Pastor Father Robert Slaton in August 2013.
 Most of his ministry has been in parishes with parish schools.
 The vision that Father Rooney has for our school is that we continue to be a beacon of faith based excellence in the long tradition of Catholic education.
 Our aspiration is to assist parents, who entrust their children to our care, in forming men and women with an outstanding education in the context of a strong Roman Catholic perspective.

 Dr. Carl B. Wagner

 I am sincerely very happy to be the principal for Holy Cross Catholic School.
 I have attended Catholic schools for K-12 and Catholic university at the University of Detroit for my B.A. and M.A. in English and history and Education.
 I began my teaching career in Catholic schools first at Epiphany parish in Detroit and then at Bishop Foley in Madison Heights.
 I eventually moved to Anchor Bay first as a middle school teacher for ten years and then as a high school teacher and eventually assistant principal for another ten years.
 After earning my doctorate in Educational Leadership from Western Michigan University, I moved to Livonia to become a middle school principal for eight more years.
 I retired from the public school system and after forty-five minutes began a new phase as an assistant professor of education at Marygrove College in Detroit.
 I have continued as an adjunct with Marygrove even when I moved to become a Dean of Developmental Education for Baker College Online.

 Education: 18+ years in the US Air Force

 MA Oakland University

 Interests: Basketball, Hiking, Gardening, and Genealogy

-Family: Wife Larena, 1 and one on the way daughters, 1 son
+Family: Wife Larena, two daughters, one son